wrakrpg/wrakrpg/docs/privacy.md

 ## 5. Your Data Rights

 You have the following rights regarding your data:
-- Request a copy of your player data through the Bot's export command
+- View your purchase history via Discord's Billing/Transaction History page
+- Request transaction logs of Discord purchases stored by contacting us
 - Request deletion of your data by contacting us
-- Opt-out of non-essential data collection
+- Opt-out of non-essential data collection (currently none)
 - View your current data through the Bot's profile commands

 Your exported data will include:
-- Player statistics and progress
-- Inventory items
-- Currency balances
+- Currency Balance
-- Achievement records
+- Transaction History

 To export your data, contact us at wrakrpg@gmail.com.